 conducting with Peter Erös, Tim Salzman and Rubin Guerivich.
 He has

-conducted performances at National MENC, Regional MENC and
+conducted performances at National ABA, National MENC, Regional

-clinician and guest conductor, Mr. McCullough has presented
+adjudicator, clinician and guest conductor, Mr. McCullough has

-premiers of works by Walter Hartley, William O. Smith and Brian
+presented premiers of works by Walter Hartley, William O. Smith and

 Having created more than 300 arrangements for competitive high